exoplanet-dev/exoplanet/joss/paper.md

 then executing a fit. `exoplanet`, however, is designed to be lower level and more conceptually similar to tools like `batman` [@kreidberg15], `PyTransit` [@parviainen15], `ellc` [@maxted16], `starry` [@luger19], or `Limbdark.jl` [@agol20], which provide the building blocks for evaluating the models required for inference with exoplanet datasets.
 In fact, several of the higher-level packages listed above include these lower-level libraries as dependencies, and our hope is that `exoplanet` could provide the backend for future high-level libraries.

 As emphasized in the title of this paper, the main selling point of `exoplanet` when compared to other tools in this space is that it supports differentiation of all components of the model and is designed to integrate seamlessly with the `aesara` [@aesara; formerly known as `Theano`, @theano] automatic differentiation framework used by `PyMC3`.
 This allows the use of modern inference algorithms such as No U-Turn Sampling [@hoffman14] or Automatic Differentiation Variational Inference [@kucukelbir17].
+These algorithms can have some computational and conceptual advantages over inference methods that do not use gradients, especially for high-dimensional models.

 # Acknowledgements